cloud-native-toolkit/ansible-aws-infra-openshift/access-options.md

 # Access Options for AWS

-This readme goes through options tested to access services deployed in AWS
+This readme goes through options tested to access services deployed in AWS.

+## Notes

+- AWS Client VPN Endpoints support up to 66,500 connections with 3 subnet backends as in this architecture.

 ## Prerequisites